 The invasive species GPS data points were downloaded to a GIS project file and a map depicting the species and location of each mapped infestation was created.
-These invasive species data layers were superimposed over a map with the, high quality natural community for each island, and are shown in Figures 18 and 19.
+The invasive species points were superimposed over a map with the, high quality natural community for each island, and are shown in Figures 18 and 19.